Skip to content

 You may be guided by a variety of factors in your decision to seek full custody of your child.
 However, there are only a few reasons that will hold up in court and have the potential of convincing a judge to grant full custody.
 These include:

-Physical or sexual abuse.
-If one parent can present evidence of physical or sexual abuse by the other parent, there is a higher chance they will be granted full custody.
+Physical or sexual abuse: If one parent can present evidence of physical or sexual abuse by the other parent, there is a higher chance they will be granted full custody.

-Neglect.
-Neglect is defined as the inability or unwillingness of a parent to provide a child with the necessary care.
+Neglect: Neglect is defined as the inability or unwillingness of a parent to provide a child with the necessary care.
 This includes medical care, shelter, food and other resources, supervision, and more.
 Proven history or separate instances of neglect are solid grounds for demanding sole custody.

-Incarceration.
-If one parent goes to jail, this doesn’t mean that they automatically lose custody of their child.
+Incarceration: If one parent goes to jail, this doesn’t mean that they automatically lose custody of their child.
 They may still preserve legal custody and participate in the decisions that affect the child’s life and have visitation rights.
 However, if you can prove in court that this goes against your child’s well-being, you can file for sole custody — there is a high probability your wish will be granted.

-Substance abuse.
-If a parent abuses drugs or alcohol, they won’t be able to provide proper care for the child.
+Substance abuse: If a parent abuses drugs or alcohol, they won’t be able to provide proper care for the child.
 If you have evidence of substance abuse, you can use this as the basis of your sole custody case.

-Mental illness.
-If one parent suffers from a mental illness that prevents them from being a reliable caretaker, the other parent has grounds for demanding sole custody.
+Mental illness: If one parent suffers from a mental illness that prevents them from being a reliable caretaker, the other parent has grounds for demanding sole custody.

-Relocation.
-If one parent moves to another city, state, or country it may be in the child’s best interest for the other parent to have full custody.
+Relocation: If one parent moves to another city, state, or country it may be in the child’s best interest for the other parent to have full custody.
 In this case, however, things are not as clear-cut.
 When making a decision, the court will consider the child’s relationship with both parents, which have been the primary caregiver, and the ability of each parent to provide proper living conditions, etc.

 This is not an extensive list of reasons and factors that may guide a judge to consider granting full custody.
 The underlying principle for granting full custody is that this decision by the court will be what is in the best interest of the child.
+Thus, if you plan to seek full custody, you will need to provide the court with sufficient evidence that your child will benefit from this arrangement.

 How to Get Full Custody of a Child?